- CCUS Basics

 Is CCUS necessary for carbon removal?

-To meet the Paris goal of limiting global warming to 1.5°C, the world will almost certainly have to go carbon negative, taking a lot more carbon dioxide out of the air than is put into it.
-Nature-based solutions like planting trees and other land-use change can address part of the challenge, but the required quantities are so vast and the need for more durable solutions so crucial that technological solutions will be unavoidable.
+Nature-based solutions like planting trees and other land-use changes can address part of the challenge, but the required quantities of carbon dioxide to be removed are so vast and the need for more durable solutions so crucial that the large-scale deployment of engineered and hybrid solutions will be vital.

 How mature is CCUS technology?

 Carbon capture has been in use since the late 1930s, using carbon dioxide as an ingredient for carbonated drinks and other industrial purposes.
-The storage part began in 1972, when a plant in Texas started injecting captured carbon dioxide into an oilfield, in order to force more oil out of the wells – a process known as enhanced oil recovery (EOR).
+The storage part began in 1972, when a plant in Texas started injecting captured carbon dioxide into an oilfield, in order to increase oil production from wells – a process known as enhanced oil recovery (EOR).
 Pure geological carbon storage, without EOR, goes back to 1996, when Norway started pumping carbon dioxide captured from natural gas production into a saline aquifer under the North Sea at its Sleipner facility.
+These two uses – EOR and natural gas processing – still account for most of the 40 million tonnes of carbon dioxide captured globally each year.

 How does carbon capture work?

-In the exhaust from industrial processes and fossil fuel powerplants, carbon dioxide is mixed in with nitrogen, oxygen and other gases.
-So CCUS first separates out the CO2.
 The main method currently used to do this is amine scrubbing.
-Flue gas is piped into the bottom of a vertical reactor vessel, where it rises up through a mist of a CO2-absorbing liquid (usually an amine solution).
+Flue gas is piped into the bottom of a vertical reactor vessel, where it rises up through a mist of a carbon dioxide absorbing liquid (usually an amine solution).
 The scrubbed gas is released at the top, with typically 90% or more of its carbon dioxide removed.
-The amine then goes to another vessel where high-temperature steam takes out the CO2.
+The amine then goes to another vessel where high-temperature steam takes out the carbon dioxide.
 Finally, the near-pure carbon dioxide is compressed ready for transport.

 How do you transport carbon dioxide?

 Where stores or pipelines are not readily available or volumes are smaller, carbon dioxide can be chilled into a liquid state to go on ships and/or tanker trucks for transport to the injection location.
 The transport cost per tonne is higher, but the solution offers greater flexibility for collecting multiple sources, requires less capital expenditure upfront and is lower risk in built-up areas.
-Northern Lights in Norway is developing an innovative solution to allow emissions to be collected by truck from emitters from across Europe, brought to ports where it is shipped to Norway and stored in a saline aquifer in the North Sea.

 How does carbon storage work?

 The aim of CCUS is to keep carbon dioxide permanently out of the atmosphere.
 The favoured method is geological carbon storage – injecting carbon dioxide into deeply buried rocks.
-It is injected at high pressure, in a state that is both dense like a liquid and low viscosity like a gas.
+It is injected at high pressure, in a supercritical state that is both dense like a liquid and low in viscosity like a gas.

 How much geological storage space is available?